-The risk of injury within the workplace is most likely to be caused by the more mundane hazards as a result of poor housekeeping.
+The risk of injury within the workplace is most likely to be caused by the more mundane hazards such as cluttered walkways.
 Trips and falls can be caused by trailing cables, objects left on floors, traffic routes blocked within the classroom.
-It is the responsibility of the Teacher to ensure that their classroom has clear traffic routes and that exit routes are kept clear.
-The Caretaker will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The Caretaker will report all hazards, obstructions, defects or maintenance requirements to the Headteacher.
+It is the responsibility of the teacher to ensure that their classroom has clear walkways and exit routes.
+The caretaker/site manager will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The caretaker/site manager will report all hazards, obstructions, defects or maintenance requirements to the Headteacher.
 It is the duty of all staff to be vigilant and aware of possible hazards.
 If any spillages occur, these should be dealt with immediately.
+A risk assessment has been undertaken for the school site and and it is essential that staff follow these procedures.

-The school will be cleaned as per the cleaning schedule and will be monitored by the School Business Manager.
-All waste will be disposed of according to appropriate health and safety guidelines.
+The school will be cleaned as per the cleaning schedule and will be monitored by the Headteacher.